thoward/warden-cookbook/README.md

 /usr/sbin/warden-run
 ```

-**warden-run** executes commands in warden's directory/rvm/bundle context.
+This script executes commands in warden's directory/rvm/bundle context.
 This isn't really meant for manual usage, but is a utility script used by the other scripts.

 #### warden-purge